bbbutterwell/books/wkuf_ch00.md

 ## Prologue

 Harlii The Hooded Harbinger (who was a hooded rat, at that) was a *True Known Hero* in their Time.
 There were, naturally, many other hooded rats in the World who stood out in their own particular ways, of course, from all the rest.
-That's how the World goes, you know - not every hooded rat, or other mortal thing for that matter, is created altogether equal.
+That's how the World goes, you see - not every hooded rat, or other mortal thing for that matter, is created altogether equal.
 Some have hoods, for example.
 Some become True Known Heroes.
 Some manage both things, and then other things as well.

 Every one of us, though, *is* created to become something considerably more than we started out as being.
 The choice is nonetheless ours to decide, after our creation has occurred.